We’ve created a step-by-step guide on how to how to start a vegetable garden from scratch.

 Don’t stress about it too much, but at least knowing your growing zone will give you a starting point.

-When you know your zone, you will then find out your last frost date.
-Finding out this information will determine when to start growing certain vegetables.
+When you know your zone, you will then find out your first and last frost date.
+This information goes by your zip code and will determine when to start growing appropriate plants and vegetables in your garden area.

-For example: If your last frost date is April 1st and a certain vegetable seed packet states it’s best to start seeds indoors is 3 weeks before your first date, you will wait till around March 11th to start those seeds (that is 3 weeks before April 1st).
+If your last frost date is April 1st and a certain vegetable seed packet states it’s best to start seeds indoors is 3 weeks before your last frost date, you will wait till around March 11th to start those seeds (that is 3 weeks before April 1st).

-I’ll be changing hardiness zones soon so I’m going to take this tip and use it myself!
+Knowing these dates is the first step and the easiest way to grow your own food.
 Vegetable gardening is a learning process, so soak up as much information as you can.

 Resources & Tips